giwiro/http-echo/README.md

 - **echo** → echoes the request path, headers, method, scheme and host.
 - **static** → always returns a fixed text.

-Logging is configurable, and the server can be containerized and deployed for multiple architectures.
+Logging is configurable, and the server can be containerized and deployed for some architectures.

 ---